oskar0701/Drone-control-system-for-users-with-extended-requirements/README.md

 # Drone-control-system-for-users-with-extended-requirements
 The hands-free control system for the DJI Tello drone.

-The project involves creating a head-mounted platform that allows controlling the flight of a DJI Tello drone using gyroscope readings and recognized voice commands.
+The project involves creating a head-mounted platform that allows controlling the flight of a DJI Tello drone using gyroscope readings and recognized voice command susing a model trained on the tensorflow lite engine.

 To create the project, please assemble the following components:
   - MPU6050 3-axis gyro module,